kristjank/ark-presentation-ots-2018/PITCHME.md

 ---

 ### @fa[history] Looking back...
->Most projects will fail, but the open-source nature of the ecosystems means learnings and code will be available to all
+>Most projects will fail, but the open-source nature of the ecosystem means learnings and code will be available toall.
+We can learn and build faster than ever.
 ---
 ### ONE YEAR HAS PASSED
 - kaj sem bral lani